País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Houaphan in northeastern Laos, bordering Vietnam and Xiang Khouang, is known as the birthplace of the Lao People’s Democratic Republic.

 The rugged terrain, shaped by the Annamite Range, features steep mountains and fertile valleys ideal for coffee cultivation.
-Arabica thrives at altitudes between 800–1,300 meters, where the forest canopy provides shade and slower bean maturation enhances flavor complexity.
+Arabica thrives at altitudes between 800–1,200 metres, where the forest canopy provides shade and slower bean maturation enhancing flavor complexity.

-The province’s tropical monsoon climate and nutrient-rich soils further support organic farming, despite some challenges from soil acidity.
+The province’s tropical monsoon climate and nutrient-rich soils also support organic farming, despite some challenges from soil acidity.

 Home to over 25 ethnic groups, including the Hmong, Tai Deng, and Khmu, Houaphan integrates coffee farming with traditional silk and cotton weaving, diversifying incomes while preserving cultural heritage.